Family Channel (Canada): Family Jr. and Télémagino

 On November 30, 2007, Family launched Playhouse Disney Channel, a separate channel featuring programming aimed at a preschool audience, based on Disney's Playhouse Disney brand.
 Subject to carriage, the multiplex channel was made available at no additional charge to television providers and subscribers who receive its parent network.
 It was rebranded as Disney Junior on May 6, 2011, following the launch of the brand in the U.S earlier that year.
 On September 18, 2015, due to Corus Entertainment's acquisition of rights to Disney's children's programming and brands, the channel was rebranded as Family Jr.

 As Family was licensed as a premium service, it is allowed to operate multiplex channels that carry additional programming consistent with its licensing and nature of service.

-A French-language version of the channel, now known as Télémagino, was launched on July 5, 2010 as Playhouse Disney Télé, operating under a separate license.
+A French-language version of the channel, known as Télémagino, was launched on July 5, 2010 as Playhouse Disney Télé, operating under a separate licence.

 WildBrainTV

-On June 1, 2011, Family launched a Canadian version of Disney XD under a separate license.
+On June 1, 2011, Family launched a Canadian version of Disney XD under a separate licence.
 It rebranded as "Family Chrgd" on October 9, 2015.
 It was renamed once more to WildBrainTV on March 1, 2022.